Adaptive Gated Graph Convolutional Network for Explainable Diagnosis of Alzheimer's Disease using EEG Data: Results and Discussion

-The proposed model generates plausible and consistent explanations for its predictions.
-Specifically, the graph learning module learns a clear difference between the AD and HC cases, as shown in Fig. \ref{fig:learned_graph}.
-The learned brain graphs show that AD cases have increased connectivity globally, while HC graphs seem more sparse with few strongly connected clusters.
-A well-defined cluster is present in both groups within the parietal, temporal and occipital regions.
+The graph learning module learns a clear difference between the AD and HC cases, as shown in Fig. \ref{fig:learned_graph} (alternatively Fig. 14).
+The learned brain graphs show that AD cases have increased connectivity overall, while HC graphs seem more sparse with few densely connected regions.
+A well-defined cluster of densely connected nodes is present in both groups within the centro-parietal and occipital regions and a few strong edges in the frontal and temporal regions.
+The locations of the strongest edges are consistent across conditions.
+Fig. \ref{fig:learned_graph_difference} then shows the top 30 edges, where the largest increase/decrease in coupling was observed in AD.
+AD seems to have increased coupling strength in long-distance edges, particularly between frontal and parietal/occipital regions.
+These increases are quite consistent between conditions.
+In contrast, AD cases have decreased coupling strength, mostly in local connections in the frontal (EC) and frontal and centro-parietal (EO) regions.

-The node pooling mechanism then highlights the importance of this cluster, as most of the nodes within this cluster are included in the coarsened graph in Fig. \ref{fig:pooled_graph}.
-The coarsened graph also captures the pattern of increased connectivity of AD cases compared to HC cases.
-Note that the nodes of the pooled graphs are, in fact, cluster representations, i.e. attention weighted sum of node embeddings as shown in Fig. \ref{fig:cluster_attention}.
-These clusters are primarily located in the parietal and temporal channels and a few central and frontal channels.
-Surprisingly, the cluster assignments are quite similar in AD and HC in Fig. \ref{fig:cluster_attention} and are similar to the learned graph structure shown in Fig. \ref{fig:learned_graph}.
+Additionally, we statistically compared the learned graph structures to determine differences between AD and HC cases across EC and EO conditions.
+The results of this analysis are reported in the supplementary materials (Fig 15).